Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Michelle McCoy over 2 years ago
+Michelle McCoy almost 3 years ago

 I am opposed to the consolidation plan that OUSD has recently put forth.
 The lack of specific information that would state the reasoning and the urgency for these actions is unacceptable.
 The lack of community engagement regarding such a vital service is unacceptable and seems to violate OUSD's own Equity, Community Engagement and Reparations for Black Students policies.
 The plan appears to disproportionately affect Black and Brown communities which should not be the goal OR the outcome of any action taken by the governing school board.
 I have lived in the South Prescott neighborhood in West Oakland for over 20 years.
 I value having a school in my neighborhood and I see it as a vital institution to our children and the community as a whole.
 Please demonstrate some respect for this community by seeking input and giving this life-affecting situation the time and consideration it deserves.
 And please do not close Prescott Elementary !